AIDotNet/GraphRag.Net/README.en.md

 ```
 dotnet add package GraphRag.Net
 ```
 ## In order to facilitate the adjustment and modification of prompt words, SK Plugin has separated the project.
 You need to put GraphRag Copy the graphPlugins directory in the Net.
-Web project to your project, and set:
+Web project to your project, and set
 [graphPlugins](https://github.com/AIDotNet/GraphRag.Net/tree/main/src/GraphRag.Net.Web/graphPlugins)
 ```
   <ItemGroup>